PanPaskuda/my-dotfiles/README.md

 <br>

 ## TODO:
-+ auto install Nerd Font, and this repo
++ auto install  this repo

 + add windows .bat version of scripts
 + add support for windows in vimrc